 Bylaw I. Senate Membership

-Section 2.
-Twenty senators shall comprise the Senate.
-Fourteen senators shall be elected from geographical and numerically balanced areas designated A-N, one at-large position, one member shall be appointed by the Union (CSEA), and one member will be the past President.
+Twenty-one senators shall comprise the Senate.
+Eleven senators shall be elected from geographical and numerically balanced areas designated A-K, four at-large positions, one member shall be appointed by the Union (CSEA), and one member will be the past President.
 Geographical areas will be reviewed, adjusted and approved by the Senate Secretary once a year prior to the annual election.
 The remaining 4 Senators are non-voting members.